junxit/us-congress-bills-110/metadata.md

 - 2007-07-23 — Mr. Towns moved to suspend the rules and pass the bill, as amended.
 - 2007-07-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 383 - 0 (Roll no. 687). (text as passed in House: CR H8234-8235)
 - 2007-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 383 - 0 (Roll no. 687).(text as passed in House: CR H8234-8235)
+- 2007-07-24 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.